diogovalentte/olist_data_warehouse/README.md

 ## The ETL pipeline:
 To create the Data Warehouse schema, we will execute the following pipeline stages:
 1. Create a staging schema (named 'staging') and tables on the database for ingesting data from the dataset files.
-2. Create the data warehouse schema (named 'dw) and tables on the database.
+2. Create the data warehouse schema (named 'dw') and tables on the database.
 3. Use the data on the staging schema to populate the data warehouse schema tables.

 ---